iamwrong/knowledge_sharing/software_documentation/README.md

 It might not look obvious, but the unit tests are also another way of documenting your code by providing workable examples.

-According to the [TDD philosophy: tests are executable documentation] tests are executable documentation.
+Additionally, according to the [TDD philosophy: tests are executable documentation].

-Therefore is very important to *write readable tests*, not only to validate a given feature, but also to be read and understand by a fellow developer.
+Therefore, it is very important to *write readable tests*, not only to validate a given feature, but also to be read and understand by a fellow developer.

-### Tests are always up to date
+### Tests are always up-to-date

-Unlikely the remainder of the documentation, tests are always up to date;
+Unlikely the remainder of the documentation, tests are always up-to-date;
  the CI will fail the build if they are not.

 ### Tests as source of examples

 Tests had been used for a long time as a source of examples on how to use a give library.
-I myself quite often look in the unit tests to learn how to use a given feature of an obscure library.
+I myself, quite often look in the unit tests to learn how to use a given feature of an obscure library.

 ### Python Doctest